 8. Rootkits

 Rootkits are a type of malicious software that aims to gain unauthorized root or administrative access to computers and networks.
-Because they often hide their existence, they are extremely difficult to detect and can modify files to tamper with operating system functions.
-Rootkits modify system files and kernel modules, allowing cybercriminals to execute files, steal information, modify system configurations, or disable system updates and antivirus software, often without being detected.
+Because they often hide their existence, they are tough to detect and can modify files to tamper with operating system functions.
+Rootkits modify system files and kernel modules, enabling cybercriminals to execute files, steal information, modify system configurations, or disable system updates and antivirus software, often undetected.

 Rootkits are frequently installed through phishing attacks, by exploiting vulnerabilities, or by piggybacking on legitimate software installations.
 Once installed, they intercept and alter system calls, hide files, registry keys, and processes, or log keystrokes and capture user screen output.
 Their prevention requires deep system scanning, regular system and software updates, and particular user vigilance.